pbklink/motif-core/etc/motif-core.api.md

     }
 }

-// Warning: (ae-missing-release-tag) "RecordGridHeaderDataServer" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "RecordGridDataServer" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class RecordGridHeaderDataServer implements DataServer<GridField> {
-    // (undocumented)
-    getRowCount(): number;
-    // (undocumented)
-    getViewValue(field: GridField, _rowCount: number): string;
-    // (undocumented)
-    invalidateCell(schemaColumnIndex: number, rowIndex?: number): void;
-    // (undocumented)
-    subscribeDataNotifications(value: DataServer.NotificationsClient): void;
-}

-// Warning: (ae-missing-release-tag) "RecordGridMainDataServer" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export class RecordGridMainDataServer extends RevRecordMainDataServer<GridField> {
-}

-// Warning: (ae-missing-release-tag) "RecordGridMainTextCellPainter" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export class RecordGridMainTextCellPainter extends TextRenderValueCellPainter {
+export class RecordGridDataServer extends RevRecordDataServer<GridField> {
-    // (undocumented)
-    paint(cell: DatalessViewCell<AdaptedRevgridBehavioredColumnSettings, GridField>, prefillColor: string | undefined): number | undefined;
 }

 // Warning: (ae-missing-release-tag) "RecordGridSchemaServer" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)